 (b) How long after closing the switch will the energy stored in the solenoid (inductor) reach two-thirds of its maximum value?

-Solution: This problem concerns the growth of current in an R-L circuit after closing a switch.
+Solution: This problem concerns the growth of current in an RL circuit after closing a switch.
 In these cases, the maximum current in the circuit is given by $I=\frac{\mathcal E}{R}$.
-As you can see, the final current is independent of the inductance because after a very long time, in an R-L circuit, the solenoid (or inductor) behaves like a normal wire.
+As you can see, the final current is independent of the inductance, because after a very long time, the solenoid (or inductor) behaves like a normal wire in the circuit.

-(a) The current $i$ in an $R-L$ circuit with emf at any moment after closing the switch is given by the following formula \[i=I\left(1-e^{-(R/L)t}\right) \] where $I$ is the final current.
-We must solve the above equation for $t$, which is the only unknown quantity.
-Taking the natural logarithms of both sides and some manipulations gives the time $t$ in terms of other quantities as below \begin{gather*} e^{-(R/L)t}=1-\frac iI \\\\ \Rightarrow \boxed{t=-\frac LR \ln \left(1-\frac iI\right)}\end{gather*} Substituting $i=\frac 23 I$ into the above, yields \begin{align*} t&=-\frac{1.25\times 10^3}{45}\ln\left(1-\frac{2/3 I}{I}\right) \\\\ &=30.5\,\rm s\end{align*} Therefore, about $30$ seconds after closing the switch, the current in the circuit reaches two-thirds of its final value.
+(a) The current $i$ in an RL circuit with emf at any moment after closing the switch is given by: \[i=I_f \left(1-e^{-(R/L)t}\right) \] where $I_f$ is the final current.
+We must solve this equation for $t$, the only unknown quantity.
+Taking the natural logarithms of both sides and manipulating the equation gives: \begin{gather*} e^{-(R/L)t}=1-\frac iI \\\\ \Rightarrow \boxed{t=-\frac LR \ln \left(1-\frac iI\right)}\end{gather*} Substituting $i=\frac 23 I$ into the above expression yields: \begin{align*} t&=-\frac{1.25\times 10^3}{45}\ln\left(1-\frac{2/3 I}{I}\right) \\\\ &=30.5\,\rm s\end{align*} Therefore, about $30$ seconds after closing the switch, the current in the circuit reaches two-thirds of its final value.

-(b) The total energy stored in an inductor with an inductance of $L$ is given by $U=\frac 12 Li^2$.
+(b) The total energy stored in an inductor with inductance $L$ is given by $U=\frac 12 Li^2$.
 After closing the switch, the current increases from zero to its final value.
-Thus, if we substitute the current value at any time into the above, we will give the energy stored in the inductor at any instant of time. \[U=U_{max}\left(1-e^{(-R/L)t}\right)^2\] where $U_{max}=\frac 12 LI^2$ is the maximum stored energy.
+Substituting the current value at any time into this equation gives the energy stored in the inductor at any instant: \[U=U_{max}\left(1-e^{(-R/L)t}\right)^2\] where $U_{max}=\frac 12 LI^2$ is the maximum stored energy.
 Taking the natural logarithms of both sides and rearranging gives the time $t$ in terms of the other given quantities. \begin{align*} t&=-\frac LR \ln \left(1-\left(\frac{U}{U_{max}}\right)^2\right) \\\\ &=-\frac{1.25\times 10^3}{45}\ln\left(1-\left(\frac{2/3 U_{max}}{U_{max}}\right)^2\right) \\\\ &=16.3\,\rm s\end{align*}

-Problem (6): In a parallel R-L circuit as below, after the switch is closed a power supply has been designed so that a constant current passes through it.
+Problem (6): In a parallel RL circuit as below, after the switch is closed a power supply has been designed so that a constant current passes through it.

 (a) What will the current through the inductor at any time be?